whluo/whluo.github.io/_pages/about.md

 <a onclick="toggleList()" id='more'>Show more</a>
 <div id="hiddenList" style="display:none;">
   {% capture hidden_list %}
+  - 2024/04: &nbsp; Our team win two championship awards in the two tracks of [NTIRE 2024](https://cvlai.net/ntire/2024/) challenges (Bracketing Image Restoration and Enhancement Challenge - Track 1 & 2) in conjunction with CVPR2024, see the [award](https://cvlai.net/ntire/2024/NTIRE2024awards_certificates.pdf).
   - 2024/04: &nbsp; Paper to appear in IEEE TGRS.
   - 2024/03: &nbsp; Together with Samsung, we win the 2rd place in the competition of Few-shot RAW Image Denoising @ [MIPI2024](https://mipi-challenge.org/MIPI2024/) in conjunction with CVPR2024, see the [award](https://mipi-challenge.org/MIPI2024/award_certificates_2024.pdf).
   - 2024/03: &nbsp; Paper to appear in TCSVT.